mfaheemakhtar/csvtojsonfile/README.md

   else console.log('DONE');
 });
 ```
+NOTE: All parameters are necessary.

 ## Features:
-> Simple to use.
+* Simple to use.
-> No dependencies.
+* No dependencies.
 Only uses the core node modules.
-> Light-weight -- Just 55 lines of code including comments and blank lines.
+* Light-weight -- Just 55 lines of code including comments and blank lines.
-> Amazingly fast -- uses Asynchronous file read and write API.
+* Amazingly fast -- uses Asynchronous file read and write API.

 ## Limitations:
-> Does not check for file type.
+* Does not check for file type.
-> Uses JSON.stringify, which is Synchronous.
+* Uses JSON.stringify, which is Synchronous.

 ## Support:
 If you find errors or bugs, kindly open a issue on GitHub.

 Pull requests are also welcome.